Hallelujah78/crossword-app/NOTES.md

   - find all Cells where the letter is an empty string or undefined
   - set isVoid to true
   - update surrounding cells
+  - ~~to preserve symmetry, also set symmetrical cells to void~~ DONE

+## To Do For 3/5/24
+- Clue instances in React state need to be updated when removing blank cells - this will involve the destruction of a clue that has blank cells set to void